wso2/docs-apk/en/docs/setup/uninstall.md

          kubectl delete crds <crd-names>
          ```

-This will clear the APK installation from your Kubernetes cluster.
+This will clear the Kubernetes Gateway installation from your Kubernetes cluster.

-## Uninstall APIM APK Agent
+## Uninstall Kubernetes Gateway Agent

 ### Check Status of Current Installation

-To view details about your APIM APK Agent installation, use the following command.
+To view details about your Kubernetes Gateway Agent installation, use the following command.

 ```
 helm list -A